 This is no different when it comes to training.
 A person may stick to the same workouts for many reasons, such as they know they can complete it, they’ve seen results in the past, or they may feel like if they try something new they may get injured.
 Although these may be good reasons on the surface, they have the potential to be a hindrance we place on ourselves.

 We cannot do the same routines for extended periods of time and expect to see the same results for the rest of our lives.
 So when the inevitable plateau is reached, breaking from the consistency is what will help you reach that next level.
+Add something new to your workout, such as strength training, or using a row machine.
 When you start to train your muscles in a variety of ways, that is when you unlock their true potential.
 In addition, by changing up your routines, you keep excitement and eliminate the possibility of dropping off by losing interest.
 Variety is the spice of life, after all.
 It can get boring doing the same thing every day, thus turning your workouts into another chore on a list of things to do.
 While it is important to be consistent in staying active, just make sure the ways you do it evolve over time.

 An important key to being able to break away from “foolish consistency” is that we must open our minds and ears.
 If someone offers you a piece of advice, do not just discard it because of pride or the assumption of knowing better.
 Yes, it could be anecdotal and not work for you, but it could also be a missing piece to add to your training.
 In the end, it does not hurt to research it.